seleniumbase/SeleniumBase/help_docs/js_package_mgr.md

 <a href="https://github.com/seleniumbase/SeleniumBase">
 <img src="https://img.shields.io/badge/✅%20💛%20View%20Code-on%20GitHub%20🌎%20🚀-02A79E.svg" alt="SeleniumBase on GitHub" /></a>

-And if you're just interested in creating website tours with SeleniumBase, here's the link to the <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/tour_examples/ReadMe.md">Website Tours ReadMe on GitHub</a>.
+And if you're just interested in creating website tours with SeleniumBase, here's the link to the <a href="https://seleniumbase.io/examples/tour_examples/ReadMe/">Website Tours ReadMe</a>.